Get alerts of updates about «Follow-up of close contacts, quarantine and home isolation»

 Key workers in critical functions to society

-The COVID-19 regulation §6.3 gives the possibility for managers in organisations with critical functions in society to make exemptions from quarantine duty for employees with essential roles in maintaining safe operations (§6 and §9).
+The COVID-19 regulation §6 gives the possibility for managers in organisations with critical functions in society to make exemptions from quarantine duty for employees with essential roles in maintaining safe operations.
+This applies regardless of the reason for the employee being in quarantine.
+The exemption from quarantine duty can only be used in cases where it is necessary to avoid danger to life and health.
+When exemption is granted, testing and other infection control measures can be carried out, see the paragraph below.

 - Possibility to reallocate personnel from elsewhere in the organisation